thoughtspot/thoughtspot.github.io/_release/notes.md

 Now you can back up and restore your ThoughtSpot cluster hosted in either AWS or GCP.

-For AWS, you can use an S3 bucket.
-For GCP, you can use a GCS bucket.
+For AWS, you use an S3 bucket.
+For GCP, you use a GCS bucket.

 For details, see:
 - [Back up and restore a cluster in AWS]({{ site.baseurl }}/appliance/aws/aws-backup-restore.html#)